Multiply robust estimation of causal effects under principal ignorability: From the EIFs to triply robust estimators

+The regularity condition in Theorem \ref{thm:triple} is similar to the classic overlap condition \citep{rosenbaum1983central, d2020overlap}, which rules out small quantities in the denominators of the estimators.
 Theorem \ref{thm:triple} states that $\widehat{\tau}_{u}$ is consistent if any two of the three models are correctly specified, and locally efficient if all three models are correctly specified.
-Because the estimators are asymptotically linear, we can use the nonparametric bootstrap for variance estimation.
+For the variance calculation of these estimators, we use the nonparametric bootstrap.

 To gain more intuition, we then give the sketch of the proof for the triple robustness of $\widehat{\tau}_{10}=( \mathbb{P}_n \widehat{\phi}_{1,10}- \mathbb{P}_n\widehat{\phi}_{0,10})/( \mathbb{P}_n\widehat{\psi}_{S_{1}}- \mathbb{P}_n\widehat{\psi}_{S_{0}})$ and relegate additional technical details to the supplementary material.
 For simplicity in this paragraph, let $ \mathcal{M}_\text{triple} = \Mpsta\cup\Momta\cup\Momps$ denote the set containing at least two correct models.
 The denominator is consistent for $\E(S_{1}-S_{0})=\pr(U=10)$ under $\Mta\cup\Mps \supseteq \mathcal{M}_\text{triple} $.
 For the terms in the numerator, we calculate their asymptotic biases in Section~\ref{app:triple}.
 In particular, $ \mathbb{P}_n \widehat{\phi}_{1,10} - \E\{Y_1\bm{1}(U=10)\}$ has the probability limit $B_1 + B_2 - B_3$, where